 To compare the proposed algorithm with benchmark algorithms, we train the models on the smartphone and calculate the training time and energy consumption respectively.
-Fig. 4(a) describes the training time of training AlexNet.
+Figure 4a describes the training time of training AlexNet.
 Overall, we observe that the proposed adaptive configuration algorithm takes less training time.
 When especially the predefined training time is small, the adaptive configuration takes the same time as the results of the fixed configuration (i.e., the lower bounds).
 The adaptive algorithm has the only configuration.
-Also, using $4 \times$ big cores with the highest frequency results in the smallest training time.
-Fig. 4(b) describes the energy
+Also, using 4× big cores with the highest frequency results in the smallest training time.
+Figure 4b describes the energy consumption of training AlexNet and the proposed algorithm saves 30% energy consumption on average compared to fixed configurations.
+Extremely, using 1× little core with the lowest frequency leads to the smallest energy.
+Although this scheme has a larger threshold, to obtain the lowest energy consumption, the adaptive configuration is exactly the same as the fixed configuration.